systemd-system.conf, system.conf.d, systemd-user.conf, user.conf.d — System and session service manager configuration files

 for details on the per-unit settings.

-DefaultTasksAccounting= defaults to yes,
+DefaultTasksAccounting= defaults to yes.

-for resource control), otherwise it defaults to no. The other three settings default to
+The other settings default to no.

 Configure the default value for the per-unit

 for details.
 This setting applies to all unit types that support resource control settings, with the exception

 of slice units.
 Defaults to 15% of the minimum of

 and root cgroup